asgardphp/docs/form.md

 		//...
 	}

-If all is valid, it will execute the form's doSave() method, which by default does not do anything.
+If all is valid, it will execute the form's doSave() method, which by default does nothing.
 It will also try to save each nested-form.

-However you can create your own classes that extend the Form class and override the "doSave" method or hook "save" (see [Hook documentation](docs/hook)):
+However you can create your own classes that extend the Form class and override the "doSave" method or use a callback:

-	$form->hook('save', function($form) {
+	$form->setPreSaveCallback(function($form) {
-		// do something with form
+		// do something before validation
 	});
+	$form->setSaveCallback(function($form) {
+		// do something to save the form
+	});
 	$form->save()

+<a name="csrf"></a>
-###CSRF Protection
+##CSRF Protection

 To enable CSRF protection for a form: